-Table of Contents
+Table of contents

-How to create a Table of Contents UI (User Interface) widget.
+How to create a table of contents.

 Requirements

-- ▪ clicking a link scrolls the page to the related section,
+- ▪ clicking a link scrolls the page to the related section

-Initial Render
+Initial render

 We start by creating the elements for the initial render.

-Make the body
+Make body

 a flex container and add two children:

-- ▪ a
+- ▪

 ul